-The seascape of Halong Bay is one of the most iconic images of Vietnam.
+The seascape of Halong Bay is one of the most iconic images of Vietnam that you can experience on your trip to Vietnam.
 Indian tourists can take a cruise through the emerald green waters and explore the numerous rugged islands and islets, including magnificent caves filled with ancient formations.
 Although Halong Bay is a popular bucket list destination, it is still possible to discover quiet, secluded spots away from the crowds.

 Halong City is located in the northern part of Vietnam, so it experiences four distinct seasons.
 The months of April to June are warm and dry, while June to August can be hot and rainy due to the possibility of typhoons.
 September to December brings cooler weather, eventually becoming cold.
 Each season has its own unique beauty, with summer being a great time for swimming and sunbathing, while spring and autumn are ideal for enjoying a quieter Halong and engaging in outdoor activities and exploring amusement parks.
 Peak season is from June to August when the city is crowded, especially on weekends.

 How to get to Halong Bay from India?